QGEP/docs/en/_sources/user-guide/digitizing/digitizingchannels.txt

 .. figure:: images/reach_info_reach.jpg

-* For detailed information about editing see the edit chapter (:ref:`editing-data`).
+* For detailed information about editing see the :ref:`editing-data` chapter.

 Further attributes and classes